2025

 I can mortar the rock to the wall in a nice level line, then remove the jig after it is well set.

-Then using foam insulation cut-offs I prop up rocks and mortar them to the top to the opening, having allowed room for them to be covered by the face of the wall.
+Then using foam insulation cut-offs I prop up rocks and mortar them to the top of the opening, having allowed room for them to be covered by the face of the wall.

 Dan added temporary shop lights to the future kitchen area on the main floor.